benspaulding/django-shortwave/README.rst

 their custom commands file to Shortwave_ and save their new bookmarklet.

-From that point users can add, delete, and change their custom commands from a Web interface and their bookmarklet updates immediately (that’s the beauty of Shortwave_).
+From that point users can add, delete, and change their custom commands from a Web interface and their bookmarklet updates immediately (that's the beauty of Shortwave_).

 Refer to the documentation_ for further information.